You are here

 To qualify for the annual grant, the NBCTs must:

-• maintain his or her license as a teacher issued by the state superintendent or remains employed in a private school or tribal school located in this state;
+• Maintain their license as a teacher issued by the state superintendent or remains employed in a private school or tribal school located in this state.

-• have a rating of effective or highly effective in the applicable Educator Effective System.
+• Have a rating of effective or highly effective in the applicable Educator Effective System if employed as a teacher in a public school.

 Annual grants are awarded in the amount of $2,500 in each of the subsequent school years for the duration of the valid NBPTS certificate.
 NBCTs who are employed as a teacher in a high-poverty school (Glossary: At least 60% of the pupils enrolled satisfy the income eligibility criteria for a reduced lunch under 42 USC 1758(b)(1)) are eligible for a $5,000 annual grant.